 - Adjust the dressing with more oil or vinegar to taste preference.

-- Don't forget to de-stone the cherries!
+- Don't forget to pit the cherries!

 - Please note that nutritional information is offered as a courtesy.
 It is auto-generated and should be understood to be an estimate.